alanzanattadev/react-forms-state/README.md

 ```

 Props:
   - watchPath : Path to the value, separated with dots (eg : "group.name").
-Can also be a function (parentPath) => statePath
+Can also be a function (parentPath) => statePath. parentPath is the state path made by the parent components of FormWatcher.
+It's used to avoid rewriting the entire path when the FormWatcher is nested in the component hierarchy.

 ### StateDispatcher (Used internally)